 Sports Editor Kit Shepard reports from Molineux as Wolves are held by Southampton after the latest chapter in the VAR saga

 Wolves manager Nuno Espirito Santo was in philosophical mood after Raul Jimenez had two goals disallowed by VAR in Saturday’s 1-1 draw with Southampton at Molineux in the Premier League.
-“You have to get used to VAR…it’s fine margins” said Santo.
+“You have to get used to VAR…it’s fine margins” said Santo in his press conference after the match.
 “The stadium was celebrating and [then] came really down and then the other way celebrate a no-goal and the team goes up, this is VAR…we have to get used to it”.

-Jimenez eventually got on the scoresheet from the penalty, cancelling out Danny Ings’ 53rd minute, and Southampton manager Ralph Hassenhuttl echoed his counterpart’s thoughts on the officiating.
+Jimenez eventually got on the scoresheet from the penalty, cancelling out Danny Ings’ 53rd minute, and Southampton manager Ralph Hassenhuttl echoed his counterpart’s thoughts on the officiating in his post-game press conference.
 “I think it makes the game fairer” stated the Austrian.
 “It’s not always nice if you score a goal and then you have to wait and then suddenly it’s a mental booster for me or our team and a disaster for the other team…but I think in the end the result is more fair and finally we can be happy that VAR is there.”

 Despite the measured reaction, Santo will surely be frustrated with the decisions, because if this game was played last season, Wolves may have been 2-0 up at halftime, rather than heading into the break goalless.
 Jimenez first had the ball in the net after 28 minutes, but the Mexican’s celebrations were cut short by the lineman’s flag, as he was adjudged to have handled in the process of taking the ball around Southampton keeper Angus Gunn.
 VAR swiftly confirmed that the assistant’s decision was correct.
 With this summer’s rule changes stating that any goal where the ball in is handled in the build-up is to be disallowed, this was not a controversial decision, albeit a harsh one.